 When discussing your spends, be open and honest and, above all, remember to be realistic – and overestimate costs, if anything.
 Prioritise areas you can’t compromise on but identify others where you could cut back.
 Be sure to not only include fixtures and fittings in the budget, but labour, installation, and VAT – currently 20% – as well.

-Also don’t feel like you have to commit to the first person you get a quote from – you should always get at least three quotes for all the work to contrast and compare prices, whether you plan to renovate a kitchen or do a loft conversion – but remember the cheapest is not always the best (in terms of the quantity of work, and the quality).
+Also don’t feel like you have to commit to the first person you get a quote from – you should always get at least three quotes for all the work to contrast and compare prices – but remember the cheapest is not always the best (in terms of the quantity of work, and the quality).

 Changing your mind in the middle of construction can prove costly, so ensure you actively look into what you want beforehand.
 Go online, buy magazines, or visit friends’ and neighbours’ houses to gather inspiration Or, why not look at local planning applications to find similar properties in your area and see what others are doing.